j-koziel/html-css-course/starter/02-HTML-Fundamentals/notes.md

 The alt attribute means alt text.
 This helps with accessibility and the browser knows what the image is.

 width and height attributes obviously change the size of the image

+The html tag uses the lang attribute to specify the language of the page

+The head tag requires meta tags (metadata) to describe the caracter set being used in the page